ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/First_Aid_Real_deployments.md

     however, support varies from platform to platform and may rely on features of the VMM so this is not illustrated currently in the "simple_apps."

-As first aid, remember that, unlike the exhaustively explained simple_app run on a development machine to help speed development, actual deployment requires deploying very few files: only the app (e.g.- example_app.exe) on the application machines, none of the provisioning directory files and only two of the files in the service directory.
+As first aid, remember that, unlike the exhaustively explained simple_app run on a development machine, to help speed development, actual deployment requires deploying very few files: only the app (e.g.- example_app.exe) on the application machines, none of the provisioning directory files and only two of the files in the service directory.

 Consult the documentation for more detail.